jontze/action-mdbook/README.md

 This is an github action to set up the [rust-lang/mdBook](https://github.com/rust-lang/mdBook) with some [supported plugins](#supported-plugins).

-This action runs only on linux and is well tested on github **latest ubuntu** runner and **compatible with Node v12, v14 and v16**.
-Further releases may will support macOS, but no windows support is planned.
+This action runs only on linux and is well tested on github **latest ubuntu** runner and **compatible with Node v14, v16 and v18**.
+Windows and MacOS are currently not supported.

 ## Supported Plugins